 Practice listening to Spanish conversations and solving quizzes

-Some of the free lessons on the website include lots of sentences focusing on specific words or grammatical structures.
+Some of the lessons on the website include lots of sentences focusing on specific words or grammatical structures.
 Other lessons will not necessarily show a list of sentences, but instead they will provide examples of short Spanish conversations using the vocabulary in real contexts.
 When we write the sample sentences and conversations, we make sure to include the key vocabulary about the topic.
 Thus, all the examples provided and the explanations will lead you to easily understand the main Spanish listening activity.
+Here is an example of a short conversation about colors in Spanish.

 Some of the conversations are fast whereas others are slow.
 However, they do resemble real life conversations and if you cannot understand what you hear, you can always pause or replay using the controls in the audio player.
 These recordings are often short, less than 1 minute in some cases, so you definitely should spend some time in them.
 As a last resource, if you cannot understand the recording after trying for some time, you can check the audio script.

 We would not recommend you to read the script before attempting to solve the Spanish listening quiz.
 You wouldn’t be practicing Spanish listening if you read the script first.
-That is because in order to improve your listening comprehension, or your ability to listen in any other language, you must progressively challenge yourself to listen audio with different speeds and accents.
+In order to actually improve your Spanish listening comprehension, or your ability to listen in any other language, you must progressively challenge yourself to listen audio with different speeds and accents.
 One more last advice, make sure you listen to a recording until you fully understand what is being said, no matter if you have already finished the lesson or solved the exercises your teacher asked you to do.